tiancilliers/openbench/README.md

 For more advanced use, use the `openbench.py` program.
 This contains the same algorithm, and a usage guide will be added in the future.

 ## How to contribute
-Add benchmark results to the `data/` directory, following the existing formatting, and submit a pull request.
+Add benchmark results to the `data/` directory, following the existing formatting, run `update_data_list()` in `openbench.py` and submit a pull request.

 > [!IMPORTANT]
 > Do not modify the `data_list.json` file manually.
-This file contains the parameters needed for the correct BenchScore scaling, and needs to be updated via the correct algorithm to avoid scores fluctuating.
+This file contains the parameters needed for the correct BenchScore scaling, and needs to be updated via `update_data_list()` to avoid scores fluctuating.